-Our net proceeds from the sale of the shares of our common stock in this offering, assuming an initial public offering price of \$ per share, are estimated to be approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$ million.
-We expect to use the million of net proceeds from this offering to pay off all estimated \$ amounts that we will assume under FMC Corporation's \$200 million 180-day revolving credit facility and a portion of the borrowings under one or more revolving credit facilities that we will assume from FMC Corporation in connection with this offering.
-If the over-allotment option is exercised in full, we expect to use the approximately \$ million of additional net proceeds to further reduce the borrowings under these revolving credit facilities.
-Under the terms of the \$200 million 180-day revolving credit facility, the debt to be , 2001 or seven days after the repaid matures at the earlier of closing of this offering and accrues interest at an annual rate of above the one-month London Interbank Offer Rate.
-The terms, maturity and interest rates governing any additional credit arrangements that may be entered into in connection with this offering are not known at this time.
-The documentation governing these revolving credit facilities will be filed as exhibits to the registration statement of which this prospectus is a part.
+Our net proceeds from the sale of the 11,050,000 shares of our common stock in this offering, assuming an initial public offering price of \$20.00 per share, are estimated to be approximately \$204.5 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+We intend to distribute these net proceeds from the offering to FMC Corporation in accordance with the separation and distribution agreement.
+If the underwriters exercise their overallotment option in full, we estimate that our net proceeds will be approximately \$235.6 million.
+We expect to use any of these additional net proceeds to pay down borrowings we incurred under a revolving credit facility in order to distribute funds to FMC Corporation in connection with the separation, and for general corporate purposes.
+Under the terms of this \$150 million 364-day revolving credit facility, the debt that may be repaid matures April 25, 2002, and is expected to accrue interest at an annual rate of 100 basis points above the one-month London Interbank Offered Rate.